Updated for 2017/18

 This presentation delivers key messages and advice to your parents.
 As well as outlining online risks, it demystifies the technology of messaging and social media such as Facebook and Instagram.
 The presentation gives plenty of practical advice that parents can implement straight away.
-It is has been written by school technology guru and e-safety expert Brett Laniosh whose work has been endorsed by Police and Crime Commissioners.
+It is has been written by school technology guru and online safety expert Brett Laniosh whose work has been endorsed by Police and Crime Commissioners.

 The presentation has been delivered in many schools and is always well received.
 The sessions run for an hour and time is given over for questions.
 A flexible approach means that the presenter can modify the delivery depending on the issues raised.